linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <hr>

 ### Pythonic Access to Worldwide GeoReferenced News
-In the same way that officers relied on training and teamwork to locate the shooter, we need a reliable tool to access GDELT data.
-That's where <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> comes in .  <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is a minimalist Python API for GDELT and an ideal tool to explore news events that evolve over time.
+In the same way that officers relied on training and teamwork to locate the shooter, <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> and GDELT work in concert to provide access to parsed worldwide news. <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is a minimalist Python API for GDELT services and an ideal tool to explore news events that evolve over time.
 Because of <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a>'s global and multilingual focus, analysis can show how news events spread across the world.
 For detailed information on the project, visit the <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR` project page on GitHub</a>.

 ### Set up Environment for Code in Tutorial